prashunjavero/crash-analysis/README.md

 make deploy
 ```

-sinfle command to start the app server and the redis and mongodb database
+single command to start the app server and the redis and mongodb database